“Oh Sammy you’re finally awake,” she said, a bowl held in her dainty hands.

 He had passed the dining table before on his way to the kitchen.
 But it had been empty then, and there had been no one around.
 Yet, when he reached it, this time, it was already arranged, and there, a few chairs away, placing plates was Jess.
 She looked exactly as he remembered her last.
 He almost dropped the bowl in his hand when Jess looked up at him and smiled.
 Without missing a beat she asked him to place the bowl anywhere.
 He hesitated for a second before doing as she asked.

-It was hot, but his preoccupied mind did not registered it.
+It was hot, but his preoccupied mind did not register it.

 There was so much else he wanted to ask her, he wanted to do, but he restrained himself.